Travel insurance is more than an optional extra!

 It's worth bearing in mind that going cheap is not always the best option.
 People often buy travel insurance in much the same way as their motor insurance - they consider it a grudge purchase and typically opt for the cheapest level of cover available.
 However, unlike car insurance, travel cover is not a legal requirement and we urge customers to treat its purchase differently.
 Adopting a blasé approach can mean you end up with a policy that refuses to pay out in the event of a claim, meaning the pounds you save today could ultimately leave you out of pocket in the event of a claim.

 If you generally take a lot of high value items on holiday, such as iPods or expensive sunglasses, no-frills policies simply won't give you the cover you need.
-Even some 'standard' policies include baggage as an 'optional' extra.
 Similarly, if you are going skiing, snowboarding or bungee jumping look carefully at your chosen policy to check you're covered.

 Single trip cover, or an annual policy?

-Whilst single trip travel insurance may be cheaper to purchase, it is only cost-effective if you take two or less trips per year.
-It is also worth remembering that annual travel insurance will cover you for domestic as well as overseas holidays, protecting you and even the contents of your car in the event of a holiday theft.
+Whilst single trip travel insurance may be cheaper to buy, it's only cost-effective if you take one or maybe two trips per year.
+It's also worth remembering that annual travel insurance will cover you for domestic as well as overseas holidays, protecting you and even the contents of your car in the event of a holiday theft.

 However, annual multi-trip policies do sometimes limit the number of days you can spend abroad during any one trip.
 Some also limit the maximum total number of days you can spend abroad, so it's always worth checking before you buy.